rickkas7/PublishQueueAsyncRK/README.md

 ## Version History

+### 0.1.2 (2019-11-18)

+- Fixed a bug that causes thread deadlock when using FRAM
+- Fixed a bug that can cause corrupted event data when FRAM is full
+- Upgraded to MB85RC256V version 0.0.4 for FRAM example (adds support for MB85RC64, MB85RC512, and MB85RC1M)

 ### 0.1.1 (2019-11-15)

 - Fixed a bug that causes thread deadlock when the publish queue is full.